 Concert Choir is open to any grade 9 or 10 student.
-No experience is necessary.
-This is an opportunity to experience a variety of styles of music from many periods, including madrigal, folk, popular and gospel/spiritual.
-Units in musicology, music history, theory, sight-reading and rudiments are taught and assessed.
-This course is designed to enhance the choral skills of all participants.
-Rehearsals will take place outside the timetable after school.
+No experience is necessary, come and explore the joy of singing.
+This is an opportunity to experience a variety of styles of music from many periods.
+This course is designed to enhance the choral skills and confidence of all participants.
+Rehearsals will take place outside the school timetable.
 This is a yearlong course and credit is achieved in June.